By Savannah Potts, Intern

 Sometimes it seems like people think dietitians only eat a short list of foods considered to be “healthy,” but did you know that the majority of nutrition professionals prioritize balance and moderation as a key to a healthy lifestyle?
 If you don’t have a medical condition that requires a particular diet, you should enjoy some of that favorite casserole at a holiday meal.
 Food is meant to be enjoyed and used to fellowship with others.

 That’s why we enjoy looking for creative ways to make healthy foods taste delicious.
-Jessica and I both love Brussels Sprouts – especially if they’re roasted!
-Trader Joe’s recently had these Brussels Sprouts on the stem, and I had to buy some because they were so pretty.
+Jessica and I both love roasted Brussels sprouts!
+Trader Joe’s recently had these Brussels sprouts on the stalk, and I had to buy some because they were so pretty.
 Balsamic vinegar and a touch of honey add sweetness to balance the slight bitterness of the sprouts.
 This simple but elegant side dish is bursting with good-for-you nutrients, including Vitamin E, omega-3 fatty acids, fiber, vitamin C, and vitamin K. So dig in to this festive recipe that’s good and good for you.

 Preheat oven to 425°F. Line a large rimmed baking sheet with foil.